 - Similar to bitcoin, altcoins are kept in specialised wallets.
 Bitcoin wallets CANNOT be used for altcoins – sending altcoin X to a non-X wallet may cause you to lose your funds.

-- Poloniex and Bitfinex are trading platforms.
+- Poloniex and Bittrex are trading platforms.
 Best for people who are familiar with trading, but easy enough to navigate.

-- Shapeshift is a simple coin conversion tool, and the fees are generally higher than Poloniex and Bitfinex.
+- Shapeshift and Changelly are a simple coin conversion tools, and the fees are generally higher than Poloniex and Bittrex.
 You need to sort out your own altcoin wallets if you want to use this option.

-- Some altcoins are listed in Poloniex, some in Bitfinex, some both.
-Shapeshift have less selection, but they cover all the popular altcoins.
+- Some altcoins are listed in Poloniex, some in Bittrex, some both.
+Shapeshift and Changelly have less selection, but they cover all the popular altcoins.

 - Like bitcoin, the security of your altcoins is only as good as the digital security you place on it.
 The same advice applies – set up 2FA, strong passwords, spread your money across exchanges, keep it offline if you can, etc.